 Both cards offer primary car rental insurance, which insures your car rental before going through your personal car insurance.
 Any differences here are minor, and wouldn’t be noticed by the normal traveler.

-Travel protections that cover lost or delayed luggage and trip cancellation are identical, while the trip delay coverage and travel accident coverage comes with slightly enhanced benefits on the Chase Sapphire Reserve℠.
+Travel protections that cover lost or delayed luggage and trip cancellation are identical, while the trip delay coverage and travel accident coverage comes with slightly enhanced insurance benefits on the Sapphire Reserve.

-The Chase Sapphire Preferred® offers an additional 5,000 bonus points when you add an authorized user to your account and make a single purchase on the card within the first 3 months of your account opening date.
-There is no fee for adding an authorized user, and it’s a great way to earn more points!
+The Sapphire Preferred no longer offers bonus points when you add an authorized user to your account.
+But there is also no fee for adding an authorized user, and it’s a great way to earn more points from their spending!

 Both of these cards offer incredible benefits and travel protections while offering a flexible rewards program with fantastic value and earning potential for almost everyone.

-The Chase Sapphire Preferred® is the perfect card for anyone looking for their first travel rewards credit card.
-With a $0 introductory fee and 2x the points on all travel and dining, it should give you an idea of what travel rewards credit cards can do for you.
+The Sapphire Preferred is the perfect card for anyone looking for their first travel rewards credit card.
+With a $0 introductory fee and 2x points per $1 spent on all travel and dining, it should give you an idea of what travel rewards credit cards can do for you.

 This is also a great card for someone who may not have immediate travel plans but wants to start saving a valuable and flexible rewards points currency.
 With a lower annual fee, keeping this card long-term is not as much of an investment, and it will keep your points from expiring as long as you keep the card open.